Tux/Release-Checklist/Checklist.md

 you really care about the users of your module, you should check if your new release would break any of the CPAN modules that (indirectly) depend on your module by testing with your previous release and your upcoming release and see if the new release would cause the other module(s) to break.
+Have good tests for your API (the stable parts) to prevent yourself from pushing unsuspected changes.

 [used_by.pl](./scripts/used-by.pl) will check the depending modules with the upcoming version.